-- 1. ESNZ Official Warnings are possible sanctions that may be used by the GJ, the AC, and/or the JC in the course of proceedings set out in this Chapter 9. - 2.
-Once an Official Warning has been given by one of these bodies, and the appeal/review process has been exhausted, ESNZ will list the Official Warning on the ESNZ database against the relevant Member's profile and visible to all members.
+- 1. ESNZ Official Warnings are possible sanctions that may be used by the GJ, the AC, and/or the JC in the course of proceedings set out in this Chapter 9. - Once an Official Warning has been given by one of these bodies, and the appeal/review process has been exhausted, ESNZ will list the Official Warning on the ESNZ database against the relevant Member's profile and visible to all members.
 It will also be placed on a list that is posted on the ESNZ website.
 It will remain on the profile and on the list for 12 months. - 3.
 If a Member receives a second Official Warning within 12 months of the first Official Warning, ESNZ must fine the Member \$200 and must suspend the Member from competing in any ESNZ or FEI Event for two months.
 ESNZ will notify the Member of the sanction and the details will also be listed on the ESNZ website and recorded against the Member's profile for a period of 12 months.
 These sanctions are mandatory. - 4.
-Any third or subsequent Official Warning within 12 months of the second https://www.nzequestrian.org.nz/wp-content/uploads/Official-Warning-Procedure-2019.pdf

-Official Warning will be referred to the JC for determination of sanction only.
+Any third or subsequent Official Warning within 12 months of the second Official Warning will be referred to the JC for determination of sanction only.

-A copy of the Official Warning Procedure can be found here:
+A copy of the Official Warning Procedute can be found here: